jvconcepcion/web-table-scraper/README.md

 [circleci-url]: https://circleci.com/gh/nestjs/nest

 ## Description
-This scraper is created using Nest JS [Nest](https://github.com/nestjs/nest) and is intended to use to scrape table dom within a website.
+This scraper is created using [Nest JS](https://github.com/nestjs/nest) and is intended to use to scrape table dom within a website.

 ## Installation